 Most of the information bulk on your credit file is made out of payment history and various accounts.
 Depending on when you started taking advantage of the credit, this part may be empty or several pages long.
 So, if you are wondering “what’s on my credit file,” you should know this: you can find activity information on every account that you have opened or closed over the past ten years.

 Furthermore, you will see the name, as well as the address for every lender that you collaborated with.
-You’ll see the exact amount that you borrowed, the credit limit that you had, the balance that you currently owe, and your payment history.
-Your credit file is like the eye in the shadow: if you missed a payment, it will know – and it will stick like acne to your face.
+You’ll see the exact amount that you borrowed, credit limit, balance owing, and your payment history.
+Your credit file is like the eye in the shadow: if you missed a payment, it will know.
 Once creditors see this, they will also know that you tend to miss your due date – which also makes you seem like an unreliable client.
 Savings and checking accounts won’t appear on your credit file.

 Credit files have information lists from public records that go on a local to state and federal level.
-For instance, if you have filed bankruptcy over the past ten years, it will appear on your credit file – even if you have been discharged.
+For instance, if you have filed bankruptcy over the past ten years, it will appear on your credit file.
+It will still appear, even if you have been discharged.
 Also, if you went through a foreclosure over the last seven years, it will also pop up on your credit file.
-Any wage garnishments, tax liens, and monetary court judgments will also appear in the section meant for public records.
-Collection accounts, too, will typically appear in the public records group of your credit file.
+Any wage garnishments, tax liens, and monetary court judgments will also appear in the r public records.
+Collection accounts, will typically appear in the public records group of your credit file.

 Every time some company does a check of your credit report, its name will appear in your credit file that will disclose your credit inquiries.
 These inquiries are further divided into two different sections: one for soft inquiries and one for hard inquiries.
 If you want to apply for credit, it will instantly go into hard inquiries.
 This could eventually affect your credit score since you are the one to initiate it.
 Soft inquiries, on the other hand, weren’t initiated by you, so your credit score will not be affected.
 Nonetheless, both types of inquiries will disappear from your credit report after two years.